 Welcome (Akwaaba)!

-Derrick has worked at the United Nations Headquarters in New York and has earned numerous accolades, including the Anthony R. Abraham Scholar designation and fellowships with the Maurice A. Ferré Institute for Civic Leadership, the American Society for Public Administration (ASPA) Founder's Fellowship, and the Association for Public Policy Analysis & Management's (APPAM) Equity & Inclusion Fellowship.
+Derrick has worked at the United Nations Headquarters in New York and has earned numerous accolades, including the Anthony R. Abraham Scholar designation.
+He is a Fellow of the Maurice A. Ferré Institute for Civic Leadership, the American Society for Public Administration (ASPA) Founder's Fellowship, and the Association for Public Policy Analysis & Management's (APPAM) Excellence Fellowship.
 He is also a Writing Fellow at the FIU University Graduate School and the Association for Writing Across the Curriculum (AWAC).

-Derrick holds triple master's degrees from Europe and a recipient of prestigious awards, including the FIU Outstanding Graduate Student Scholar Finalist and Leadership Award, the People's Choice Award at the FIU 3MT Thesis Competition, and the Distinguished Professor Meier Inclusion Award at the Public Management Research Association (PMRA) conferences.
-Derrick is committed to advancing housing equity, collaborative leadership, climate actions, and policy innovation.
+Derrick is a recipient of prestigious scholarships and awards, including the FIU Outstanding Graduate Student Scholar Finalist and Leadership Award, the People's Choice Award at the FIU 3MT Thesis Competition, and the Distinguished Professor Meier Inclusion Award at the Public Management Research Association (PMRA) conferences.
+He is dedicated to advancing local government and nonprofit organization collaboration, shared leadership, and sustainable housing policies.
+Derrick completed his Ph.D. in Public Affairs at the Green School of International & Public Affairs, Florida International University (FIU), holds triple master's degrees from Europe, and has a bachelor's degree from Ghana.
 He speaks five languages, including English, Italian, and Twi.

 "The highest reward for a person's toil is not what they get for it, but what they become by it"